jmcnamara/XlsxWriter/dev/docs/source/tutorial02.rst

 In the previous section we created a simple spreadsheet using Python and the XlsxWriter module.

-This got the data that we wanted into an Excel file but it looked a little bare.
+This converted the required data into an Excel file but it looked a little bare.
 In order to make the information clearer we would like to add some simple formatting, like this:

 .. image:: _static/tutorial02.png

-The differences here are that we have added **Item** and **Cost** header columns in a bold font, we have formatted the currency in the second column and we have made the **Total** string bold.
+The differences here are that we have added **Item** and **Cost** column headers in a bold font, we have formatted the currency in the second column and we have made the **Total** string bold.

 To do this we can extend our program like this (the significant changes are